Pruuva

 Perplexity and burstiness analysis to classify text as human or AI-generated

-Adaptive comprehension questions that verify the student understands the submitted work
+Artifact-specific follow-up questions that show whether the student can explain the submitted work

 What it measures